wsm95/sillytilities/README.md

   count Number of GUIDs to generate (default is 1)

 options:
+  -h, --help
-  -h, --help show this help message and exit
+      Show this help message and exit
+  -n, --nocopy
-  -n, --nocopy Do not copy GUIDs to clipboard
+      Do not copy GUIDs to clipboard
 ```

 ## jottin